FAQ – Frequently Asked Questions

 Q – Can you direct bill my insurance company?

 A – If you sustained a work or automobile accident in Saskatchewan we can direct bill WCB or SGI.
-We can also direct bill group plans through Blue Cross.
-You will have to submitted for reimbursement for other third-party insurance plans.
+We can also direct bill group plans through Blue Cross, Canada Life, GMS, and the Chamber.
+You will have to submit for reimbursement for other third-party insurance plans.

 Q – Is treatment covered by Saskatchewan Health Insurance?